 49. Resolution of doubtful cases

-(1) If a doubt or difficulty arises to which this section applies and neither this Act nor the Sentencing Act 1995 nor the Sentencing Legislation Amendment and Repeal Act 2003 makes adequate provision for it, the CEO may apply in a summary way to a Judge of the Supreme Court for an order resolving the doubt or difficulty.
+(1) If a doubt or difficulty arises to which this section applies and neither this Act nor the Sentencing Act 1995 nor the Sentencing Legislation Amendment and Repeal Act 2003 makes adequate provision for it, the CEO may apply in a summary way to a judge of the Supreme Court for an order resolving the doubt or difficulty.

-(2) On such an application the Judge may make any order he or she considers just and for that purpose may make a declaration as to —
+(2) On such an application the judge may make any order he or she considers just and for that purpose may make a declaration as to —

 (a) the length of any term, any part of a term, or any parole period;